 - Does Autoresponder work with all email signature types?
-Does it work with server-side signatures (added after emails are sent)?
+Does it work with cloud signatures (added after emails are sent)?

-- Does CodeTwo Email Signatures for Office 365 override automatic replies sent by Outlook?
+- Does CodeTwo Email Signatures 365 override automatic replies sent by Outlook?

 - Why don’t I see auto replies in my Sent Items folder?

 Autoresponder licenses are counted separately from signature licenses.
-If you buy a subscription for CodeTwo Email Signatures for Office 365 that includes 150 licenses, you get 150 signature licenses and 150 autoresponder licenses.
+If you buy a subscription for CodeTwo Email Signatures 365 that includes 150 licenses, you get 150 signature licenses and 150 autoresponder licenses.

-An autoresponder rule is triggered if an email is sent to an email address of a user mailbox, shared mailbox or resource (room or equipment) mailbox defined on the Reply from tab of the rule and other rule’s conditions are met.
+An autoresponder rule is triggered when an email arrives in a user mailbox, shared mailbox or resource (room or equipment) mailbox defined in the Reply from step of the rule, and when other rule’s conditions are met.
 Support for other types of mailboxes will be added in the future.

-Apart from what triggers your autoresponder rule, you can define the sender and recipient of your auto-reply message separately:
+Apart from what triggers your autoresponder rule, you can define the sender and recipient of your automatic replies separately:

-- You can choose any email address as the message sender (some limitations apply, see this article to learn more),
+- You can choose any email address as the sender of your auto-reply message (some limitations apply, see this article to learn more),

-- You can send this message to any existing email address (including mail-enabled groups).
-Keep in mind that Microsoft 365 groups might require additional configuration, as described in this article.
+- You can send automatic replies to any existing email address (including mail-enabled groups).
+Keep in mind that sending automatic replies to Microsoft 365 groups within your organization might require additional configuration, as described in this article.

 In certain scenarios, end users in your organization might get NDRs.
 Examples:

-- Someone sent an email to your organization from a no-reply address, and it triggered an auto-reply message.
+- Someone sent an email to your organization from a no-reply address, and the email triggered an auto-reply message.
 If you configured this automatic reply to be delivered to the original sender, it will trigger an NDR.
 Learn how to limit the number of NDRs generated in this scenario

 - Auto replies generated and sent by Autoresponder can be treated as external emails by your organization.
 So if you configured an autoresponder rule that sends/forwards auto replies to other users/groups in your organization, you need to make sure these users/groups can receive external emails.
 Otherwise, these auto replies will not be delivered and will trigger NDRs.